stewyb314/trc/docs/design.md

 # <a name="_isobl31grue1"></a>trc-client usage
 trc-client consists of the sub commands start, stop status and output.
-All the commands except output return JSON. output streams the output of a command
+All the commands except output return JSON. output streams the output of a command.

+If the comand sent to the agent fails for some reason, the `trc-client` will exit with the same error code as was returned from the agent.

 The following options are common to all subcommands: